Mainland, Newfoundland and Labrador

-The community boasts a robust French heritage, and a large percentile of the community is French speaking.

 The predominant religion practiced is Roman Catholic.
 The chapel (St. Ann's Chapel) is part of the Roman Catholic Diocese of Corner Brook and Labrador.

 There is a small island clearly visible from the town, named L'Île Rouge (Red Island).
 Local folklore is that it was given the name, as it appears to glow red during sunset at a certain point in the year.
 The island is uninhabited and with the exception of birds, holds no wildlife.

 The nearest towns are Three Rock Cove and Cape St. George.
 The nearest large shopping center is Stephenville.
 The nearest hospital is also located in Stephenville.

 Mainland has the status of designated place in Canadian census data.
 In the Canada 2006 Census, the community had a population of 311.

 The community is historically notable as one of the island's centres of Franco-Newfoundlander settlement and culture.
 In 2009, CJRM-FM, a francophone community radio station from Labrador City, applied to add a rebroadcaster in the community.

 After a successful community fundraising campaign, Bell Mobility agreed to install a cellphone tower to serve Mainland and nearby Three Rock Cove.